-Accounts and other receivables consist of receivables under the KP415 License Agreement and Corium Consulting Agreement, as well as receivables related to other consulting arrangements, income tax receivables and other receivables due to the Company.
-Receivables under the KP415 License Agreement and Corium Consulting Agreement are recorded for amounts due to the Company related to reimbursable third-party costs and performance of consulting services.
-These receivables, as well as the receivables related to other consulting arrangements, are evaluated to determine if any reserve or allowance should be established at each reporting date.
-As of March 31, 2022, the Company had receivables related to the Corium Consulting Agreement of \$0.1 million, KP415 License Agreement of \$0.1 million and other consulting arrangements of \$0.1 million and other consulting arrangements of \$0.1 million.
-As of March 31, 2022, and December 31, 2021, no reserve or allowance for doubtful accounts has been established.
+Accounts and other receivables consist of receivables under the AZSTARYS License Agreement and Arimoclomol EAP, as well as receivables related to consulting arrangements, income tax receivables and other receivables due to the Company.
+Receivables under the AZSTARYS License Agreement are recorded for amounts due to the Company related to reimbursable third-party costs and royalties on product sales.
+Receivables under the Arimoclomol EAP are recorded for product sales under the program in France.
+These receivables, as well as the receivables related to consulting arrangements, are evaluated to determine if any reserve or allowance should be established at each reporting date.
+As of September 30, 2022, the Company had receivables related to the Arimoclomol EAP of \$4.9 million, consulting arrangements of \$0.6 million, income tax receivables of \$0.7 million and other receivables of \$0.4 million.
+As of December 31, 2021, the Company had receivables related to the Corium Consulting Agreement of \$1.2 million, AZSTARYS License Agreement of \$0.1 million, income tax receivables of \$0.1 million and other consulting arrangements of \$0.1 million.
+As of September 30, 2022, and December 31, 2021, no reserve or allowance for doubtful accounts has been established.